insilichem/gaudi/docs/developers.rst

 Introduction to Genetic Algorithms
 ----------------------------------

-The GA in GAUDI stands for Genetic Algorithm, a search heuristic inspired by natural selection that is used for optimization processes.
+The GA in GaudiMM stands for Genetic Algorithm, a search heuristic inspired by natural selection that is used for optimization processes.

 Genetic Algorithms use a biologicist terminology.
 Each candidate solution to the problem is considered an **individual**, which is part of the so-called **population** (the set of all candidate solutions).